Articles by The Professional Trustee Team

 Everyone tells you to put your assets into Trust and they even tell you what benefits a Trust will bestow upon you but very rarely does anyone take the time to explain what a Trust actually is.

-Well this article is going to do just that!!!
+Well this blog post is going to do just that!!!

 What Actually IS a Family Trust

 A Trust can be described as many things and is often thought of as a device, a holding vessel or a protection vehicle.
 Sometimes it's helpful to think of a Trust as a concept and if I apply this analogy I would liken a Trust to a ship, travelling over high seas.
 The Captain and his staff are charged with steering the ship, looking after the passengers and the ship's cargo.
 Thus, the Captain and his staff are the Trustees.
 The passengers are the Beneficiaries and the cargo can be thought of as comprising the assets of the Trust.